-CARS.COM — The updated 2017 Mazda CX-5 has 30.9 cubic feet of cargo space behind the backseat and 59.6 cubic feet of cargo space with the backseat folded - but what does that really look like?
-Specifications like cargo volume can be misleading, so during Cars.com's 2017 Compact SUV Challenge, we placed a standard set of cargo items in each cargo area to visualize the differences between the 2018 Chevrolet Equinox, 2017 Ford Escape, 2017 Honda CR-V, 2017 Jeep Compass, 2017 CX-5, 2017.5 Nissan Rogue and 2018 Volkswagen Tiguan.
+CARS.COM — Mazda's specs for the updated 2017 Mazda CX-5 include 30.9 cubic feet of cargo room behind the rear seats and 59.6 cubic feet of cargo space with the backseat folded - but what does that space really look like?
+Specifications like cargo volume can be misleading, so during Cars.com's 2017 Compact SUV Challenge, we placed a standard set of cargo items in each cargo area to visualize the differences between the 2018 Chevrolet Equinox, 2017 Ford Escape, 2017 Honda CR-V, 2017 Jeep Compass, 2017 Mazda CX-5, 2017.5 Nissan Rogue and 2018 Volkswagen Tiguan.

 The CX-5 couldn't fit the small cargo box behind its backseat, but only one cargo area in this test could: the 2018 Volkswagen Tiguan.
-The expanded box fit well and, while the folded cargo area wasn't totally flat like the CR-V or Equinox, the elevated cargo area didn't make it difficult to use the full cargo area.
-Standing out in the test were the backseat releases in the cargo area that let all three portions of the 40/20/40-split folding backseat fold independently.
+The expanded box fit well in the Mazda and, while the folded cargo area wasn't totally flat like the CR-V or Equinox, the elevated cargo area of the CX-5 didn't make it difficult to use the full cargo area.
+Standing out in the test were the backseat releases in the cargo space that let all three portions of the 40/20/40-split folding rear seats fold independently.